nevillegrech/gigahorse-toolchain/README.md

 ./gigahorse.py  -j <number of jobs> -C clients/visualizeout.py <contracts>
 ```

+(The clients following the `-C` flag can be a comma-separated list, with no spaces, of path-reachable or fully-qualified filenames.)

 Gigahorse can also be used in "bulk analysis" mode, by replacing <contracts> by a directory filled with contracts.

 For additional instructions in tuning the Gigahorse framework see [Tuning.md](Tuning.md).